Tips for Moving with Pets

 If you have acclimated your pet to a crate or carrier, once moving day arrives hopefully they feel comfortable loading up for the drive ahead.

-If you plan to board your pets during a local move, or send them to doggy daycare for the day, be sure the plan accordingly for pickup and drop off so that it does not interfere with loading and unloading time.
+If you plan to board your pets during a local move, or send them to doggy daycare for the day, be sure to plan accordingly for pickup and drop off so that it does not interfere with loading and unloading time.

 Once your pets arrive at your new home, the ASPCA recommends taking time to help them adjust to the spaces, as opposed to letting them roam free in the new home as soon as you get there.
 They say that starting with one room at a time will keep them from feeling overwhelmed by all the changes.